 Here's what to expect at your new office—hopefully it'll alleviate some of those first-day jitters.

 When you finally land your first job—or have your first day at a new job—you'll probably be an anxious mix of excitement and nerves.
 You'll want to know what exactly what to expect when you walk in the door.
 Here, we're mapping out what happens that first day—and first few weeks—with the help of Lindsey Pollak, a multigenerational workplace expert and author of New York Times bestseller Becoming the Boss.
 Pollak shares key tips for recent grads starting a new job—but it's advice that everyone can use.

 1. Google your questions before running to your boss.

-You'll have a lot of questions—but you don't want to bother your boss when the answers are obvious.
-Instead, check manuals or Google the question first, then approach your boss with questions you either can't find the answer to, or want further explanation based on information you already know.
+You'll have a lot of questions (and none of them are stupid!)—but you don't want to bother your boss if the answers are obvious.
+Instead, try to be as self-sufficient as possible and cover your bases: Check manuals or Google your questions first, then approach your boss with questions you either can't find the answer to, or want further explanations for based on information you already found.

 Everyone will make mistakes on the job—the trick to handling them is simple: apologize, own it, and offer a solution.
 Don't dwell on the slip, just move forward and be sure to avoid that mistake in the future.